 - Ham or bacon: omit the tomato and add chopped ham (any type you like) or crunchy bacon bits.

-- Spinach: a very popular flavor, make sure the spinach is as dry as possible so you don't add extra liquid to the batter.
+- Cooked spinach: a very popular flavor.
+Make sure the spinach is as dry as possible, so you don't add extra liquid to the batter.
 Use it instead of the tomato or add half of each.

 - Olives: chopped green or black olives can be added instead of the tomato for a fantastic variation.